alexeysas/sdc-advanced-lane-finding/writeup_template.md

 * Combine SobelX for RGB and SobelX for S Channel image.
 ![alt text][image9]

-The code for the pipline can be found in the cell 65 of the [a IPython notebook](project.ipynb)
+The code for the pipeline can be found in the cell 65 of the [a IPython notebook](project.ipynb)

 #### 3. Perspective transform

 The next step is to transform region of interest of the pre-processed image to the bird-view of the road lane to correctly detect line and measure curvature.

-First we need to identify projection transform matrix.
-To achive this we need four points on the road which we know cplaces in a way so they determine rectangle.
+First, we need to identify projection transform matrix.
+To achieve this, we need four points on the road which we know placed in a way so they determine rectangle.

-I choose image with the straight falt line and determine rectangilar region below:
+I selected image with the straight flat line and determine rectangular region below:

 ![alt text][image10]